 The concept of a geographic summary level code has been around at least as long as the Census Bureau has been producing summary files (or "Counts" as they were called in the 1970 decennial census).
 For the 1970 and 1980 data products a 2-digit code was used.
 01 was the code for a national total, 02 for a region, 03 for a division, 04 for a state and, you might expect, 05 might be a county.
 But actually 11 was the code for a county summary and all the rest are of no particular logical relationship to the new 3-digit codes that went into effect with the 1990 census products.
 Like a lot of historical facts, this does not have a lot of practical application.
 Unless maybe you happen to be required to go back and use some original census summary files from that earlier era.
 If you use data stored in the MCDC data archive, such as the stf803 and stf803x2 data directories ("filetypes"), you will see 3-digit SumLev variables that we created by converting the original 2-digit codes.
-If you would like to see some datasets in our collection that do use the old 2-digit SumryLvl codes try our marf2 collection (Master Area Reference File) .

-are codes that we have used on our datasets when we created our own new geographic level (e.g. a regional planning commission or a U of Missouri Extension region), or when we were unable to find out what code the Bureau was using for something (e.g. we use 61c as a code for the county portion of a state uppler-level chamber legistlative district.
+Somewhat surprisingly, there does not appear to be a (public) master list of all the summary level codes used by the Census Bureau.
+We have attempted to compile a complete list of all the ones we know about.
+See the master list.
+Note that this list also includes codes that are not numeric (i.e. that contain all or some alpha characters); these are not official Census Bureau codes.
+They are codes that we have used on our datasets when we created our own new geographic level (e.g. a regional planning commission or a U of Missouri Extension region), or when we were unable to find out what code the Bureau was using for something (e.g., we use 61c as a code for the county portion of a state uppler-level chamber legistlative district.
 We are pretty sure the Bureau has a code for this but at the time we did not know what it was.
 It would really be nice if the Bureau would publish a complete and annotated list of all these codes.

 So the Census Bureau is using these geoid codes to keep track of geographic entities within their database and these codes start with a 3-digit summary level code.
 So what?
 So nothing, for most folks.
 But if you are one of us who like to know how things work, or who need to process raw ACS data or who might even be tempted to figure out what AFF query files look like and code their own then this is very useful information.